mark-casey/KPM/README.md

         # make Kolla build images and deploy faster
         # DO NOT USE THIS (the nobarrier flag) IN PRODUCTION UNLESS YOU HAVE
-        # THE EQUIPMENT AND KNOW HOW TO MAKE IT "SAFE" (OR WANT TO LOSE
+        # THE EQUIPMENT AND KNOW HOW TO MAKE IT "SAFE" (OR IF YOU WANT TO
-        # DATA ON WHEN THERE IS A POWER OUTAGE)
+        # LOSE DATA ON WHEN THERE IS A POWER OUTAGE)
         sudo mount / -o remount,nobarrier,noatime,nodiratime

         # run Docker's installer